 Lavery and Gabriel never hold back from their roles, which require a lot of nudity; sex and their youthful bodies are currency both of their characters trade in.
 And the film is full of sex; sex as a tool, sex as a release, sex as intimacy, sex as power.
 But Casey’s needs aren’t physical.

-Narratively Lonesome doesn’t stray too far from familiar queer cinema terrirotry; it’s a variation on “handsome young gay men fucking and suffering for their sexuality, while really looking for love”.
-It does so though, by throwing in some new flavours that give Lonesome a welcoming, warm tone.
+Narratively Lonesome doesn’t stray too far from familiar queer cinema territory; it’s a variation on “handsome young gay men fucking and suffering for their sexuality, while really looking for love”.
+It does stand out though by throwing in some new flavours that give Lonesome a welcoming, warm tone.

 By Chad Armstrong